minprog/app-studio/40 Guided/35 Journal/content.md

 ## Create the Entry model class

-To hold the data of our journal entries, we will create a new Java class that represents them.
-This Java class will be called `Entry` and should have the fields `title`, `content`, `mood` and `timestamp`.
-Be sure to also generate a constructor, getters and setters for your class.
+To hold the data of our journal entries, we will create a new class that represents them.
+This class will be called `JournalEntry` and should have the following fields:

+- `title`
+- `content`
+- `mood`
+- `timestamp`

+Also generate a constructor, getters and setters for your class using **Cmd+N**/**Alt+Ins**.
+(For more detailed instructions, have a look at "Modeling friends" in the [Friendsr](https://apps.mprog.nl/guided/friendsr) project.)

 ## Adding our database